AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 - :cpp:`MLMG::BottomSolver::cgbicg`: Start with cg.
 Switch to bicgstab if cg fails.
 The matrix must be symmetric.

-- :cpp:`MLMG::BottomSolver::hypre`: BoomerAMG in hypre.
+- :cpp:`MLMG::BottomSolver::hypre`: One of the solvers available through hypre; see the section below on External Solvers

 - :cpp:`MLMG::BottomSolver::petsc`: Currently for cell-centered only.